 Edo State, Nigeria.

-2024 Beyond The Box: Izwi Art, Somerset House, London.
+2024 Beyond The Box: Izwi Art, Somerset House, London, UK.

 2023 How Beautiful We Were (Are): Kanbi Contemporary Projects, Artsy.